Retreats

 Maitreya Instituut Loenen, The Netherlands

-A silent week of meditation.
+A week in silence.
 More information will follow.
-Save the dates: July 3-9, 2025!
-Online and onsite.
+Save the dates: December 1-7, 2025!
+Onsite and online.

 Archive